-Each team was represented by one spokesperson at the April 21 finals who gave detailed PowerPoint presentations on their startup company, including things such as financial projections that reached the millions in some cases, overhead costs, strengths and weaknesses and competitive landscape.
+Each team was represented by one spokesperson at the April 21 finals who gave detailed PowerPoint presentations on their startup company, including items such as financial projections — which reached the millions in some cases — along with overhead costs, strengths and weaknesses, and the competitive landscape.

-They were then peppered with questions from a panel of area business professionals who not only challenged some of the projections but also offered advice on how contestants could improve their business plans going forward.
+They were then peppered with questions from a panel of area business professionals, who not only challenged some of the projections but also offered advice on how contestants could improve their business plans.

 The judges, who scored the presentations on a number of criteria, included: Thom Coats, vice president of sales for software consulting company JourneyTEAM; Tim Cronin, a local social media marketing entrepreneur; Jonathan Eby, vice president of operations for classical music label and distributor Naxos of America Inc.; Pete Hendrix, entrepreneur and host of local television program “Score on Business”; and Chip Higgins, senior vice president for Pinnacle Financial Partners.

 The MTSU student team representing Green Source Energy Recovery won second place and a $5,000 prize.
-The team consisted of three environmental science majors in James Sherrill, a senior from Nashville, Tennessee; Symone Foster, a senior from Jackson, Tennessee; and Ryan Cunningham, a senior from Tullahoma, Tennessee; and environmental health and safety major Taylor Drury, a junior from Franklin, Tennessee.
+The team consisted of environmental health and safety major Taylor Drury, a junior from Franklin, Tennessee, and three environmental science majors, all seniors: James Sherrill of Nashville, Tennessee; Symone Foster of Jackson, Tennessee; and Ryan Cunningham of Tullahoma, Tennessee.

-The company’s concept was to partner with MTSU to provide bio-methane gas to use in the university’s cogeneration facility to help power the campus.
+The company’s concept involved partnering with MTSU to provide bio-methane gas to use in the university’s cogeneration facility to help power the campus.
 The company would essentially take organic waste from sources such as farms, landfills and wastewater treatment and convert it into biogas for commercial purposes.

-The other finalist was student Theresa Daniels of Nashville, founder of Theresa’s Twist-Pretzels with a Purpose.
-The nonprofit food service company has a mission to provide job opportunities and family support to others like Daniels with Asperger’s syndrome, a condition on the autism spectrum.
-Theresa’s Twist would enable those with Asperger’s gain valuable social and job skills and future employment.
+The third finalist was junior Theresa Daniels of Nashville, founder of Theresa’s Twists: Pretzels with a Purpose.
+The nonprofit food service company’s mission is to provide job opportunities and family support to people who, like Daniels, have Asperger’s syndrome, a condition on the autism spectrum.
+Theresa’s Twists would enable those with Asperger’s to gain valuable social and job skills and future employment.

-“We really had a great opportunity to see some neat and unique business ideas presented,” said Bill McDowell, chair holder of the Wright Travel Chair of Entrepreneurship, which sponsored the competition.
+“We really had a great opportunity to see some neat and unique business ideas presented,” said Bill McDowell, holder of the Pam Wright Chair of Entrepreneurship, which sponsored the competition.
 “I believe this is a great opportunity to stir entrepreneurship and innovation across campus.”

 Organizers say the process allows students to enhance their learning experience, gain feedback on ideas, develop networks and expose their ideas to potential investors.
 Early-stage company investors, entrepreneurs and business leaders from the Midstate will judge presentations by the finalist teams.

-Any enrolled MTSU student or MTSU alumnus could participate in the competition.
-A team could consist of one or more contestants and include nonstudents, but there must be at least one MTSU student or alumnus on each team.
-That person was responsible for making key presentations during the course of the competition and had to be included in top management for the proposed business.
+Any enrolled MTSU student or MTSU alumnus can participate in the competition.
+A team can consist of one or more contestants and can include nonstudents, but each team must include at least one MTSU student or alumnus.
+That person is responsible for making key presentations during the course of the competition and must be included in top management for the proposed business.

-After an initial screening round, participants went through an entrepreneurial boot camp of sorts where more specifics were shared about what’s needed in the business plan and how to put together presentations for potential stakeholders and investors.
+After an initial screening round, participants in this year’s competition went through an entrepreneurial “boot camp” of sorts, where they were given more specifics about what’s needed in a business plan and how to put together presentations for potential stakeholders and investors.

-Later, a tradeshow round was held where judges narrowed down the field to the top three entries.
-Mentors were assigned to the teams to help them polish their presentations and business plans for final evaluation by judges.
+A trade-show round was held where judges narrowed down the field to the top three entries.
+Mentors were assigned to the teams to help them polish their presentations and business plans for the judges’ final evaluation.

-Secondary and specialty awards were also presented, including awards funded by a grant from the Clouse-Elrod Foundation that included a monetary gift of $250 for each category.
+Organizers also presented secondary and specialty awards to contestants, including several funded by a grant from the Clouse-Elrod Foundation that provided a gift of $250 for each category.

 — Jimmy Hart (firstname.lastname@example.org)